basarat/demo-generics/script.md

 console.log({arr, copy});
 ```

-* The second word of caution with the builtin sort method is that it uses `toString` on each item. e.g. if we have an array of numbers
+* The second word of caution with the builtin sort method is that by default it uses string unicode code points to sort the items. e.g. if we have an array of numbers

 ```js
 const foo = [1, 3, 22];